-In a football match that brought together Liverpool and Manchester United with Liverpool the home team the 1X2 betting in traditional odds format would be as follows:
+Liverpool vs. Manchester United with Liverpool the home team.
+The 1X2 betting in traditional odds format would be as follows:

 The Betfair odds could be as follows:

-Betfair allows customers to back three goals or more or over 2.5 goals which are exactly the same so you can take advantage of an arb opportunity between these two markets as follows:
+Betfair allows customers to back three goals or more or over 2.5 goals which are exactly the same.
+You can take advantage of an arb opportunity between these two markets as follows:

-At the relative odds in the two markets a profitable bet is guaranteed.
-In both examples timing is key because the odds will quickly adjust to eliminate the imbalance and potential arb.
+At the relative odds in the two markets, a profitable bet is guaranteed.
+In both examples timing is key because the odds will quickly adjust to eliminate the potential arb.

 Initially there were regular opportunities to take advantage of arb openings.
 However, information is open in the sports betting markets and these good things were soon in the general betting public domain.
 Many traders and recreational bettors are arbing now and they are becoming more sophisticated.
 Bots can now automate the process as they read the betting markets and bet accordingly when an opportunity arises.